 |Biologic medicines ('biologics')||

-Lifestyle measures are also beneficial in AS.
-These include:
+Lifestyle measures are also helpful in AS.

 Maintaining good posture